ooni/spec/nettests/ts-023-tor.md

 # Test description

-The test loops through the list of targets measuring each.
+The test loops through the list of targets measuring.
 The measurement action depends on the target type:

 - for `dir_port` targets, the nettest will `GET` the